Month: November 2017

 Hey Guys!!
 We managed to sneak in four National Park Units during our 16 week travel hiatus!
 One of them, Homestead, I’ve already posted about.
 I’m going to try and squeeze both of the battlefields into one post.
 We’ll see how it goes.

 I’ve confessed to y’all before that when we started this nomadic lifestyle, I didn’t plan any battlefields at all.
+Not a single one.
 I wasn’t interested in walking around a big field that so many people had died in, but then we toured our first battlefield.
 Little Bighorn Battlefield was…eye opening.
 It was also during this visit that we all realized how important it is to go to these battlefields.
 To learn, to see, to remember.
 The boys learn more history in one day at a battlefield than they do in a week of history lessons.
 They retain the information.
 They get to put a physical place with the stories.
 Needless to say…we visit every battlefield we can.
 It makes me sad to realize everything we would have missed if Jerl had never talked me into Little Bighorn.

 The first of the two battlefields we visited was Wilson’s Creek National Battlefield.
 We spent some time going through the museum and getting ourselves acquainted with the overall view of what happened at Wilson’s’ Creek before we set off on the auto tour.
 I feel like you can get a better idea of what the soldiers’ lives were like and who they really were when the National Park Service has displays like the one above set up with personal items.

 It’s always nice when there are a few trails that lead you off the main auto tour road.
 We hiked this short one to see Wilson’s Creek.
-The spot was kind of grown over, so I didn’t get a good shot of the creek itself.
+The spot was kind of grown over so I didn’t get a good shot of the creek itself.
 We were impressed with the size of it though.

 The Ray house was used as a Confederate field hospital during the battle, but was originally used as a post office since it was built along Wire Road.
 It was called Wire Road because of all of the telegraph lines that lined the road linking the nation.